boro3/habits_project/README.md

 to install the node modules for the React frontend app.

+Also there are required few environment variables they are:

+PORT
+USE_FILE_STORAGE (if value 'TRUE' it will use the on file storing repository with fs) JWT_SECRET for basic login.
+At this moment only one hardcoded user exist name: testUser and pass '123'

 ## Running the code

 To run the code you'll need to execute the following commands